SarthakMakhija/tech-lessons/_posts/2023-02-24-count-min-sketch.md

 The idea behind the `increment` operation can be summarized as:

 1. Run D hash functions on the given key (hash0, hash1 and hash2 in the image above).
-2. Find a column index in the matrix (D*W) by performing `hashValue % totalCounters`.
+2. Find a column index in the matrix by performing `hashValue % totalCounters`.
 3. Increment the value at the identified matrix cell using [four-bit counter approach](#4-bit-counter).

 The idea behind the `estimate` operation is very similar to the `increment` operation.